FraserThompson/dunedinsound.com/_blog_posts/2017-10-14-die-die-die-interview.markdown

 ### I don’t know if you’d agree but I think you’re a pretty big band by NZ standards, you’ve played with Slint and the Brian Jonestown Massacre, yet this tour is pretty low key… The gig is only $15 and you’re playing little DIY venues like None Gallery.
 Was that a conscious decision?

-I think if we played anywhere bigger nowhere would come.
+I think if we played anywhere bigger nobody would come.

 ### Overseas you’ve played like pretty big festivals though right?